 Suzanne is the author of the bestselling books the Ebook Formatting the Publishing Guide and The Lost Sigil Ebook Guide, both of which hit #1 spots on Amazon.
 The guides, which include step-by-step written and corresponding video tutorials were created in order to help the self-publishing author understand the process of moving from raw manuscript to a finished published work.

 Her passion is writing YA, NA and children’s books.
-Her latest releases (October 2015, under the pen name Sumi Fyhrie), include Billy Beetle Bug and his Beetle Bug Board (Book 1, Reading, Exercise and Song series; illustrated by Zoya Kruse-Wu) and Pandas on Parade (Book 1, My Zoo Babies series), which she wrote and illustrated, are geared toward children ages 3-8.
-She also co-wrote the book Coldfire, a Milky Way Mystery, for ages 9-12.
+Her releases under the pen name Sumi Fyhrie, include Billy Beetle Bug and his Beetle Bug Board, illustrated by Zoya Kruse-Wu; Pandas on Parade, which she wrote and illustrated, Hunting for Bear, Let’s Play Hide and Seek and Two Ghostly Tails.

 When not writing, Suzanne enjoys painting, drawing, traveling and taking walks on the beach with her husband, looking for fossils and agates.

 RJ McRoberts is one of those geniuses that work behind the scenes.

 He enjoys rock climbing, camping and privacy.
 You may never meet RJ, but he is always around, keeping everything running smoothly.

 Dawn Kinzer | Website

 Dawn Kinzer is a member of the Christian Editor Connection, a nationwide, professional network of editors and proofreaders, and The Christian PEN, a nationwide, professional support organization for Christians who provide proofreading and various editing services for writers and publishers.